Brightwork/Protocols/BioSafetyGuidelines.md

 immediately after finishing handling microorganisms and any time that microbes accidentally contact the skin.
 Hand cleansing is performed by washing with soap and water or rubbing with an alcoholbased hand sanitizer.
 * Recommended: Wear laboratory coats.

 Laboratory Physical Space Requirements
 ----------------------------------
-* Require all laboratory space to include: o Nonporous floor, bench tops, chairs, and stools. o Sink for hand washing. o Eyewash station. o Lockable door to the room.
+* Require all laboratory space to include:
+** Nonporous floor, bench tops, chairs, and stools.
+** Sink for hand washing.
+o Eyewash station.
+o Lockable door to the room.
 * Follow proper pest control practices.